 Join the League

-With a network of nearly 2,000 individuals and organizations from business, labor, faith-based groups, human service professions and concerned citizens, the League’s membership base is an important asset.
-Join.
+With a network of 2,500 individuals and organizations from business, labor, faith-based groups, human service professions and concerned citizens, the League’s membership base is an important asset.
+Become a member today.

-The roots of the Michigan League for Public Policy, formerly the Michigan League for Human Services, date back to 1912, when it was the Conference of Charities and Corrections.
+The roots of the Michigan League for Public Policy date back to 1912, when it was the Conference of Charities and Corrections.